-By way of background, metformin is a biguanide compound used in the treatment of type 2 diabetes mellitus, showing very low cytotoxic effects and that was FDA (Food & Drug Administration) approved in the 1990s.
-Metformin has been reported to decrease oxidative stress and DNA damage in vitro as well as in vivo, also decreasing chronic inflammation.
+Metformin is a biguanide compound and shows very low cytotoxic effects and has been FDA (Food & Drug Administration) approved over 25 years.
+Metformin has been reported to reduce oxidative stress and DNA damage in vitro as well as in vivo, decreasing chronic inflammation.
 Metformin acts mainly through the phosphorylation of adenosine monophosphate-activated protein kinase (AMPK), which has pleiotropic effects downstream on cell metabolism.
-Furthermore, metformin is able to target mitochondria, inhibiting the complex I of the electron transport chain (ETC), but the mechanisms underlying this process have not been completely elucidated.
+Furthermore, metformin targets mitochondria, inhibiting complex I of the electron transport chain (ETC), but the mechanisms underlying this process have not been completely elucidated.
 Because of its antioxidant effects, we investigated the role of metformin as a radioprotective compound.
 One single dose of metformin (0.5-1 mM) on human colon epithelial cells (HCECs) and human skin fibroblasts (BJs), showed an increase in the expression of AMPK alpha subunit phosphorylation and superoxide dismutase 1 (SOD1), during the first 72 hours.
-Interestingly, SOD1 has a crucial role protecting against oxidative DNA damage and its overexpression is associated with radioresistance in human glioma cells.
-Furthermore, a decrease of the basal DNA damage (phosphorylation of H2AX at Ser 139 foci) and in reactive oxygen species (ROS) production was observed.
-Moreover, metformin treatment enhanced DNA damage responses (DDR) 24 hours after exposure of 2Gy of gamma-rays.
+Interestingly, SOD1 has a crucial role protecting against oxidative DNA damage.
+Furthermore, a decrease of basal DNA damage (phosphorylation of H2AX at Ser 139 foci) and reactive oxygen species (ROS) production was observed.
+Moreover, metformin treatment enhances DNA damage responses (DDR) 24 hours after exposure of 2 Gy of γ -rays.
 To evaluate the radioprotective effect of metformin, cells were treated one time and irradiated 72 hours later, with 2, 4, and 6 Gy doses of gamma-rays.
 Cells were seeded at low density (200-1000 cells) and a colony formation assay was analyzed after 21 days.
 Metformin showed an increase in the surviving fraction of cells compared to the irradiated controls.
 Next, we investigated the radioprotective effect of metformin in vivo.
 Wild type 129/Sv mice were injected once per day with metformin 200 mg/kg, for three consecutive days prior exposure of 7.5 Gy of X-rays and sacrificed after 24 hours.
 Metformin pre-treatment was able to dramatically decrease DNA damage (p53 binding protein 1 foci) in mouse lung and colon tissues as well as the number of micronuclei in bone marrow cells, compared to the irradiated controls.
-Notably, when mice were irradiated at the dose of 10 Gy X-rays post-metformin treatment, an increase of 30% in the surviving fraction was observed over non protected mice.
-In summary, our preliminary data can be interpreted to suggest that metformin might act as a radioprotector from GCR, potentially lowering the risk of cancer initiation or promotion in astronauts.
+Notably, when mice were irradiated at the dose of 10 Gy X-rays post-metformin treatment, an increase of 30% in the surviving fraction was observed.
+Currently, we are investigating the long-term effects of metformin on wild type mice after exposure to 2 Gy of x-rays.
+In summary, metformin might act as a radioprotector from GCR, potentially lowering the risk of cancer initiation or promotion in astronauts.
+In the future we will directly compare both metformin and CDDO in a high throughput screen of a panel of FDA approved drugs.